Tolian500/discord-rsi-bot/README.md

 ## Features

-- Connects to the Bybit API to fetch RSI data for a specified symbol and interval.
+- 📈 Connects to the Bybit API to fetch RSI data for a specified symbol and interval.
-- Sends notifications to a Discord channel when RSI conditions are met.
+- ✉️ Sends notifications to a Discord channel when RSI conditions are met.
+- ⏱️ Calculates and includes the **delay** between fetching data and RSI calculation in notifications.
+(2-4 seconds)
-- Can be configured using environment variables.
+- ⚙️ Can be configured using environment variables.

 ## Prerequisites